We are preparing the 2nd International Conference! And what will it be about? This year mainly about living cities and tactical urbanism.

 • Petr Návrat

-Urban planner with a focus on participatory processes, head of the ONplan Consultation Company
+Urban planner with a focus on participatory processes, head of the ONplan Consultation Company.

 Petr Návrat has long been active in the field of strategic planning and urban development.
 His work focuses on public involvement in decision-making processes.
 He gained his experience during his studies of urban planning at University College London and also during several years of working abroad.
 At the Institute of Planning and Development of the Capital City of Prague, he worked in the field of urban planning.
 He founded the Office of Participation and designed the Manual of Participation in City Planning for the city, which helps public administration representatives in setting up participatory processes.